Located on the Vistula River dividing the city in two parts to the left and right, Warsaw is the sprawling capital of Poland and has been since 1596.

 This is an excellent introduction to Warsaw’s history and the Polish people but particularly if you plan on visiting any of the concentration camps in Poland.

-Wondered around Warsaw’s Old Town in the glorious sunshine; very beautiful architecture.
+Wandering around Warsaw’s Old Town in the glorious sunshine…

-Take the metro train from the Warsaw station to Wilanowska and when you arrive, turn right at the front of the station, then it’s about a 15-minute walk to reach the palace grounds.
+Take the metro train from the Warsaw station to Wilanowska and on arriving, turn right at the front of the station, then it’s about a 15-minute walk to reach the palace grounds.

 Interesting sculptures are positioned around the grounds but as it’s winter, most were in storage with just the pedestal left behind.